Skip to main content

-The Fourth of July is all about celebrating our national pride, and nothing symbolizes that better than the red, white, and blue of the American flag.
-If you’re planning on showcasing your flag for the holiday, keep in mind that there’s a right way to do this and ensure you’re respecting what the flag represents.
+The United States of America turns 250 this year, and nothing symbolizes that better than the red, white, and blue of the American flag.
+If you’re planning on flying your flag, keep in mind that there are certain American flag etiquette rules you need to follow.

 The number of stars and stripes on the American flag has changed throughout the years.
 Notably, to reflect the statehood of Vermont and Kentucky, two additional stars and stripes were added to the flag in 1795.